Biblical Theology

 Listen to this article

-Numbers 34:26 is a verse found within a larger passage in the book of Numbers, which provides instructions from God to Moses regarding the division of the Promised Land among the twelve tribes of Israel.
-In this specific verse, we encounter the mention of Paltiel, the son of Azzan, who is identified as the prince or leader of the tribe of Issachar.
+Numbers 34:26 occurs within a broader passage in the book of Numbers that records God’s specific instructions to Moses concerning the division of the Promised Land among the twelve tribes of Israel.
+The verse names Paltiel, the son of Azzan, as the prince or leader of the tribe of Issachar, indicating that he was the appointed representative for his tribe in the allocation process.

 Share this: